gofynd/fdk-store/markdown/catalog/internal_/type-aliases/type-alias.Dimension.md

 > **height**: `number`

-- The height of the product
+- The height of the product.

 ***